Barbalho12/algorithm-analysis-in-beagle/README.md

 Projeto para analise de desempenho na execução de algoritmos de ordenação, Com informações comparativas (Gráficos) para execução em diferentes plataformas.

+This project have like objective performance analysis in the execution of sorting algorithms, using comparative informational (Charts) to run in a normal PC and in the BeagleBone.

 ## Summary ##

 ## The BeagleBone ##